Andonome/aif/README.md

 ## Side Quests

 Side Quests are a mechanic for presenting open-world adventures.
-These storylines are cut up into small encounters, and wherever the players go, they are confronted by the next part of the story.
+These storylines are cut up into small encounters, and wherever the players go, they are confronted by the next part of a story.

-Unlike traditional adventures, Side Quests always happen *to* the players - they have no impetus to go anywhere.
+Unlike traditional adventures, Side Quests always happen *to* the players, so players have no impetus to go anywhere.
 Instead, the next part of the story waits for them to arrive, and if they stay put then a different Side Quest rears its head.

 A dozen Side Quests are presented for three areas: forest, villages, and town.